 If you’d like to know how to build interactive Excel Dashboards like this, and more, please take a few moments to check out my course.

 All of the data in the report came from letour.fr.

 Special thanks to Jon Acampora for the image zoom idea.

-If you know any Tour de France fans or Excel fans please use the buttons below to share this with them on Google+1, LinkedIn, Twitter or Facebook, or leave a comment below and tell me what you think.
+If you know any Tour de France fans or Excel fans please use the buttons below to share this with them on LinkedIn, Twitter or Facebook, or leave a comment below and tell me what you think.